-First, I acknowledge that the NuTrek stuff has caused all sorts of controversy.
+First, I acknowledge that the NuTrek stuff has caused all sorts of controversy among Ster Trek fans.
 I myself am on the fence about whether I like NuTrek or not.
-HOWEVER, this is not an article on NuTrek, but rather, the models, so please keep all comments to the designs and quality of the models.
+HOWEVER, this is not an article on NuTrek, but rather, an article about the models, so please keep all comments to the designs and quality of the models.

-My current collection consists of an Eaglemoss, a Hallmark, a large Hot Wheels, the smaller Hot Wheels, and a MicroMachine version that was made from a key chain.
+My current collection consists of an Eaglemoss, a Hallmark, a large Hot Wheels, the smaller Hot Wheels, a Snapco model, and a MicroMachine version that was made from a key chain.

 Eaglemoss vs. Hallmark vs Hot Wheels

 As I started getting into collecting and wanting to expand my collection, I found a serious lack of comparative data out there showing the various small scale pre-built and pre-painted ships available to the collector.
 And so I set out to provide this information myself and hopefully help someone make a wiser decision in which model to buy.

 Eaglemoss vs. Hallmark vs. Hot Wheels

 The Hot Wheels and Hallmark models are close to the same size while the Eaglemoss ship dwarfs both of these models.

 March 2016 Note: Now that I've written five of these articles for the Special Edition ships, I now have an answer as to why Eaglemoss went this route.
 We can thank the morons who produced NuTrek, Paramount, for this waste of special edition time and space.
 Apparently, Paramount would only grant Eaglemoss the license to reproduce the vessels of the new movies if they were done as a Special Edition sized models.